-Why the question, ‘Do you believe in God?’ comes across as a stupid one to followers of the Sanatana Dharma based on Advaita Vedanta.
+Why the question, ‘Do you believe in God?’ comes across as a naive one to followers of the Sanatana Dharma based on Advaita Vedanta.

 The answer is that unlike in some other religions, the Supreme Brahman is not separate from nature and is also not someone like their God who lives in heaven as described in their book “The hair of his was white like wool, as white as snow, and His eyes were like a blazing fire.
 His feet were like polished bronze refined in a furnace, and His voice was like the roar of many waters.”(Rev 1:14-15)